liquibase/liquibase-contribute-site/docs/code/get-started/create-pr.md

     - The goal is to ensure the PR is "ready to ship"
     - This review checks:
         - Completeness of the change -- does it fully address the issue including non-happy paths?
-        - Fit and finish -- is functionality, wording, and error messages as people would expect?
+        - Fit and finish -- are functionality, wording, and error messages as people would expect?
         - Side effects -- is it incorrectly impacting other areas of the code?
         - Documentation -- are documentation changes needed as part of this change?
         - Correctness -- is it doing what it is supposed to?
 Are the automated tests complete enough?